biscuit-js/biscuit-store/docs/core/STORE.md

 Composite methods have an interesting feature.
 You can use them to dynamically supplement the store.

-For example, using the createStateTo method, you can dynamically create a state from anywhere in the application.
+For example, using the createActionTo method, you can dynamically create a state from anywhere in the application.

 > *I do not recommend doing this without thinking in advance, Because I believe that the states should be stored in one place, otherwise it will lead to difficulties in supporting the code.*